xhartonx/Baseball-team-analytics/README.md

 ### 2.2 Player Weight and Winning Impact

+This heatmap shows that pitchers, particularly those with a higher average weight, tend to win more games compared to batters and fielders.
+Heavier pitchers generally contribute to wins across the years, while batting and fielding positions exhibit less variation in weight between winning and losing outcomes.
+The data suggests that weight may play a more significant role in pitching performance

 <img width="70%" alt="image" src="https://github.com/xhartonx/Baseball-team-analytics/blob/main/image/Q5-2.png">

 ### 3. Impact of Temperature on Team Performance and Win Rate Trends